 Tax Registration

 A company will also need all appropriate tax registrations.
 It will need an Australian Business Number and a Tax File Number.
 Depending on the kind of business, it may need to register for Goods and Services Tax as well as Pay As You Go Withholding.
-It will also need a bank account in the name of the company.
+It will also require a bank account in the company’s name.

 Compliance

 All companies have ongoing compliance and reporting requirements.
 These vary according to the type of company.
-For example, public companies have greater responsibilities in this regard than small proprietary ones.
-The onus is on the company to know and meet all their obligations under the Act.
+For example, public companies have greater responsibilities in this regard than private, small companies.
+The onus is on the company to be aware of and fulfil all its obligations under the Act.

 Key Takeaways

-If you are considering starting a company, there are a number of different steps that you must take.
+If you are considering starting a company, several key steps must be taken.
 You should:

 - decide on the type of company;